 - Lot of models

-- Dense Matrix make this an ideal pendant for planted tanks
+- Dense Matrix make this an ideal pendant for tanks with plants

 - Multiple units requires for tanks longer than 2 feet